Earn weekly rewards on your crypto

 Supported Operating Systems

-The Ledger Nano S Plus is available for Windows, MacOS and Linux computers.
+The Nano S Plus is available for Windows, MacOS and Linux computers.

 It also offers limited support for Android devices thanks to its USB-C connector.
-You’ll have to purchase an extra OTG kit to connect to a mobile device.
-There is no way to wirelessly connect it to any device, however.
+You’ll have to purchase an extra OTG kit to connect to a mobile device and there is no way to wirelessly connect it to any device.

 Customer Support